djboni/pmbok6/project-management/project-management-plan.md

 "Establishes how an organization's quality policies, methodologies, and standards will be implemented in the project." [[1]](../home.md#references)

+- Quality standards that will be used by the project
+- Quality objectives of the project
+- Quality roles and responsibilities
+- Project deliverables and processes subject to quality review
+- Quality control and quality management activities planned for the project
+- Quality tools that will be used for the project
+- Major procedures relevant for the project
+  - Dealing with nonconformance
+  - Corrective actions procedures
+  - Continuous improvement procedures

 ## Resource management plan

 "Provides guidance on how project resources should be categorized, allocated,